| Suite: Night/Dance in the HorizonIII. The River Coursing the Moon

 of a piano sinking softly to the river's floor

-she, too, will disappear into the damp ground
+she, too, will disappear into the damp groundbeneath the weight of silence and sadness

 and stillness, her grave marked only by pebbles